 tourism projects, or websites.
-Interpretation of historic sites is often key to these goals.
+Interpretation of historic sites is also often a component of public education goals.

 Public education may focus on a particular architectural history topic, community heritage subject, or historic

 site.
 Through research, a program can be developed on multiple topics that further a community's understanding on historic architecture around them and the

 significance of their history.